wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 In this chapter, we've looked at how you can test and monitor your LLM-based application.
 We started by looking at how to test prompts in a controlled environment.
 We then covered how to add monitoring, build a dashboard, and collect data from the monitoring environment to improve the tests.

-In the next chapter, we'll use what we've learned to expand the LLM with functions and data from external sources.
+In the next chapter, we'll expand the basic LLM functionality with custom tools.
+Learning about using tools finalizes the fundamentals of building an LLM-based application before looking at design patterns.

 ## Further reading

 - [GPTScore: Evaluate as you desire](https://arxiv.org/abs/2302.04166)
 - [G-Eval: NLG Evaluation using GPT-4 with Better Human Alignment](https://arxiv.org/abs/2303.16634)

+## Running the samples in this chapter

+Check out the samples for this chapter in the [Github repository][GH_SAMPLE_DIR].
+Each sample has a README file containing system requirements and instructions on how to run the sample.

 [XUNIT_DATA_DRIVEN_TESTS]: https://hamidmosalla.com/2017/02/25/xunit-theory-working-with-inlinedata-memberdata-classdata/
 [G_EVAL]: https://arxiv.org/abs/2303.16634